devakapatel/t9-nextra-3/pages/about.md

 - 🚀 The technology or UI might change as needed.
 - 🎨 Features will continue to evolve based on user feedback.
 - 💡 Suggestions are welcome!
-Fill out the form in the [Links Section](../links).
+Fill out the form on the home page.

 As the sole owner of this website, I make all decisions—but I value your input to make this platform even better.